-An executor can sell the property without all the beneficiaries approving.
+An executor can sell the property without all the beneficiaries approval.
 There are not any specific provisions in a Will that allow beneficiaries to decide or approve how the assets are administered.
 It is the responsibility of the executor to administer the assets with the estate and its beneficiaries best interests in mind.
-However, an executor should consult with beneficiaries about how they would like to inherit there share of the estate.
+However, an executor should consult with beneficiaries about how they would like to inherit their share of the estate.
 Open communication and joint decision making can help avoid disputes with beneficiaries.
 In turn, the estate administration will be smoother and usually quicker.

-A testator may add a specific clause in they’re Will which states they would like the beneficiaries to decide how they want to inherit the property.
+A testator may add a specific clause in their Will which states they would like the beneficiaries to decide how they want to inherit the property.
 In this case, the executor should consult the beneficiaries as to whether they want to keep the property and have shared ownership or sell the property and receive the proceeds.
 However, if the beneficiaries cannot agree then the executor is ultimately responsible for making the decision.
 The executor may decide it is within the best interests of the estate to sell the property even if one or more of the beneficiaries disagree.